 All told, up to this point, it had been a rather quick and mostly pain-free experience.
 What was everyone so scared of?
 Why didn’t more people have babies?
 Or more of them?

 The doctor (Not mine, I transferred at 33 weeks and chose whoever would take me, my insurance and deliver at a hospital I wanted.
-The one who would and did, wasn’t available this particular morning so one of his partners, who I had never met, was on-call.) said the baby was so low, I should have her out by 7am.
+The one who would and did, wasn’t available this particular morning so one of his partners, who I’d never met, was on-call.) said the baby was so low, I should have her out by 7am.

 Never give a very pregnant, about to burst, anxious, uncomfortable, exhausted, hormonal woman a time frame.
 The only thing that leads to is false expectations, disappointment and further fury.